emberjs/ember-test-helpers/API.md

 #### Examples

-Waiting until a selector is rendered
+Waiting until a selector is rendered:

 ```javascript